-The focus of this past INMR article by Professor Ravi S. Gorur was on suspension insulators where the electrodes (cap & pin) are separated by about one inch (circa 2.5 cm) of porcelain, thereby subjecting the dielectric to considerable electrical stress.
-The failure mode of particular interest in this case is puncture and not surface flashover.
-Punctured bells can lead to dropped conductors as well as decreased life for the rest of the string since the remaining healthy units are then subjected to greater electrical stress than normal.
-In other insulator configurations, e.g. line posts or long-rods, the electrical stress is fairly low because the voltage is applied across a much bigger body of porcelain dielectric.
-Puncture is therefore unlikely to occur.
+In cap & pin type suspension insulators, the electrodes are separated by only about 2.5 cm of porcelain, subjecting the dielectric to considerable electrical stress.
+The failure mode of interest in this design is therefore puncture rather than surface flashover.
+Punctured units can lead to dropped conductors as well as decreased life for the remainder of the string since the remaining healthy units are subjected to greater than normal electrical stress.
+By contrast, puncture is far less likely in insulator configurations such as line posts or long-rods since voltage being is applied across a much larger porcelain dielectric.

 The insulators being tested were first cut axially using a high pressure water jet in order to expose their cross-section.
 Details such as the color of the porcelain body, uniformity of cement-porcelain interface and presence of large pores, if any, were noted.
-It was striking to see the large variations in the porcelain body color as shown in Fig. 2 and listed in Table 2.
+Table 2 and Fig. 2 show that there were sometimes large variations in color of the porcelain body.
 Deviations from bright white suggest presence of impurities and/or inadequate oxygen during the firing process.

-The important material characteristics of the porcelain body are porosity, microstructural defects, crystalline phases and their size.
-These properties were evaluated in a scanning electron microscope (SEM).
-Their impact on insulator performance is summarized in Table 3.
+Important material characteristics of the porcelain body include porosity, microstructural defects, crystalline phases and size.
+These properties were evaluated by scanning electron microscope (SEM) and Table 3 summarizes their impact on insulator performance.